How to make a solar warranty claim in Perth: panels, inverters, and workmanship

 Step 4: Inverter manufacturer direct claim

-For inverter faults, the process is typically:
+For inverter faults, the typical process runs three steps:

 If your installer has gone out of business